 While being the most highly acclaimed Medal of Honor game to date, it was for a reason.
 The game was so cinematic and was beyond what anyone expected since seeing Underground on PS1.
-The game had huge explosions, amazing visuals that was a graphics card seller and a benchmark game at the time.
-With 2001 being a quite year with no MoH in site, this date was highly anticipated for PC owners, but console owners were angry wondering when their shiny new PS2 would get a Medal of Honor treatment, it was right around the corner.
+The game had huge explosions, amazing visuals that were a graphics card seller and a benchmark game at the time.
+With 2001 being a quiet year with no MoH insight, this date was highly anticipated for PC owners, but console owners were angry wondering when their shiny new PS2 would get a Medal of Honor treatment, it was right around the corner.

 Release Date: 5/28/2002 — PS2